-What if I told you we had a simple preventative service that could help avoid 50,000 premature deaths and $14 billion in U.S. health care expenditures every year?
-Amazing, right?
+What if the United States healthcare system had a simple preventative service that could help avoid 50,000 premature deaths and $14 billion in U.S. health care expenditures every year?

-Good news: This isn’t a “what if.”
-I’m talking about colonoscopy —the routine screening for colon and rectal cancer that health plans cover for millions of Americans each year and that prevents about half of the expected new cancers and cancer-related deaths, according to the CDC.
+We’re talking about the colonoscopy — a routine screening for colon and rectal cancer that health plans cover for millions of Americans each year and that also prevents about half of the expected new cancers and cancer-related deaths.

 Unfortunately, our healthcare system has not prioritized helping people quit smoking nearly as much as it has prioritized screening for colon and rectal cancer.
 As such, we are losing a very winnable battle.